 More than 3 million people suffer from lower back pain each year.
-It is much more common to suffer from lower back pain than upper back pain because the lower back supports the upper back.
-Lower back pain radiates from the back, muscles, bones, hips, or legs and the pain can range from acute to chronic.
+It is much more common to suffer from than upper back pain because the lower back supports the upper back.
+The pain radiates from the back, muscles, bones, hips, or legs and the pain can range from acute to chronic.
 Acute lower back pain normally lasts for only a few weeks.
 The pain comes suddenly and usually after a small injury or heavy lifting.
 Chronic lower back pain is pain that lasts longer than 3 months.
 It can be severe and debilitating for individuals suffering from this pain.
 While pain is a different experience for every individual, there are common symptoms including: aching muscles, shooting or stabbing pain, pain radiating down your leg, muscle spams, leg numbness, pain that worsens when in upright positions (standing, walking, bending), and pain relief when resting/reclining.

 Commonly Linked Conditions

 Lower back pain can be difficult to diagnose because in many cases it develops without a cause.
 Here are a few of the most common conditions:

 Arthritis can develop in the spine causing spinal stenosis or narrowing of the spinal cord.
 Osteoarthritis, on of the most common types of arthritis, can lead to pain and worsens with age.

 This pain is commonly brought on by repeated heavy lifting or sudden awkward movements.
 Being in poor physical condition while stressing your back can cause painful muscle spasms.

 Located on your spine, discs are like cushions in between your bones (vertebrae).
 These discs are filled with a soft material that can leak from a tear in the disc and press on a nerve in the spine.
 When this occurs it can cause tingling, numbness, and even moderate to severe pain.

 The most common condition for irregular spines is scoliosis.
 Scoliosis is when the spine curves to the side and can cause pain in your back.